 - Highlight competitive advantages and convince the board how this campaign will take the company one step further

 Greatest challenges or worst nightmares: no matter what you like to call them, some parts of your everyday life as a marketer might surely put some extra pressure on your shoulders.
 So what about you, what are your own worst nightmares and what would you add to the list?
-Share them with us in the comments below!
+Share them with us through a social channel below!